How to lay blocks, bricks and other things

-We also strongly advise that if you really want to do a bricklaying job yourself, you should practice how to lay bricks before you start, as some people may find that it is harder than it looks and also think about it, practice make perfect.
+We also strongly advise that if you really want to do a bricklaying job yourself, you must practice how to lay bricks before you start, most people find that it is harder than it looks and also think about it, practice make perfect.

-Now that we have explained how the bricklayer lays bricks very briefly, let us go back and explain hereunder the procedure and what you need to know before we start laying bricks, while we are getting ready to lay the first brick on this house brick base.
+Now that we have explained how the bricklayer lays bricks very briefly, let us explain another procedure and what you need to know before we start laying bricks.

-But before we do that we would like to point out to you that you need to learn about some important tools that the bricklayer uses, and we are particularly going to talk to you about how to use and check the spirit level and make sure that it is okay, you see some people that don’t know enough may have a surprise, when they use their spirit level and find that what they thought was level a minute ago now it is not.
+But before we do that we want to point out that you need to learn about important tools that the bricklayer uses, and we are going to talk about how to use and check the spirit level and make sure that it is okay, you see some people that don’t know enough may have a surprise, when they use their spirit level and find that what they thought was level a minute ago now it is not.

-The bricklayers have many tools in order to be able to do their job well, and they should know how to use them properly; the two most important tools are the trowel and the spirit level, without these two tools the bricklayers cannot work, so, let us explain how they are used and how to use them properly and above all let us check the spirit level, as I have seen some DIY or even some new tradesman that have made some mistakes just because they do not know how to check if their spirit level is right.
+The bricklayers need many tools to do their job well, and they should know how to use them properly; the two most important tools are the trowel and the spirit level, without these two tools the bricklayers cannot work.
+So, let us explain how to use them properly and above all let us check the spirit level, as I have seen some DIY or even new tradesman that have made mistakes, because they do not know, how to check if their spirit level is right.

-So in this article let us assume that just anyone can easily learn how to use the trowel, since the trowel is like a big flat spoon that picks up the mortar and lays it on the bricks or sticks the mortar to the bricks, it is also used to tap the brick to the right level and the right place and a good bricklayer can use it also to cut the bricks, all these action of the trowel are easy to understand and slowly one can just learn how to use it, but the spirit level is not as simple, therefore, before we are going to lay bricks for our brick base, let us see how to use the spirit level and above all how to check that your spirit level is working right.
+So, in this article let us assume that anyone can easily learn how to use the trowel, since the trowel is like a big flat spoon that picks up the mortar and lays it on the bricks or sticks the mortar to the bricks, it is also used to tap the brick to the right level and the right place and a good bricklayer can use it also to cut the bricks, all these action of the trowel are easy to understand and slowly one can learn how to use it, but the spirit level is not as simple, therefore, let us see how to use the spirit level, and above all how to check that your spirit level is working right.

-So, let us talk about the spirit level; first of all most bricklayers use a 4 foot spirit level, most of these modern levels have three bubbles in it and they are very accurate, the two end bubbles are for plumbing (reading if the walls or posts are exactly vertical) the central bubble is for reading if the walls or whatever are level, now these levels are supposed to be set right and if they are set right there is to problem when you use them, but what about if these bubbles for some reason have gone out of their proper settings and when you read them they give you a false reading?
+Most bricklayers use a 4 foot spirit level, most of these modern levels have three bubbles in it and they are very accurate, the two end bubbles are for plumbing (reading if the walls or posts are exactly vertical) the central bubble is for reading if the walls or whatever are level.
+But what about if these bubbles for some reason have gone out of their proper settings and when you read them, they give you a false reading?

-Any good tradesman that uses these levels should know how to check if they are right or not, but at the same time let us assume that some of our readers are not tradesman, so, they would like to know how to check if the level they are going to use is still okay?
+Any good tradesman that uses these levels must know how to check if they are right or not, but let us assume that our readers are not tradesman, so, they want to know how to check if the level they are going to use is okay?
 To check if your level is okay you should do the following:

 Now that you have done that, turn your level upside down, so that you can check the other plumb bubble, if this bubble is also set right, the bubble should again be in the centre just like the other bubble, and when you turn you level around as before it should again be in the centre; but if it is not then this bubble is out and should not be used for plumbing.

 Okay, we have checked the plumb bubbles and we are now going to check the level bubble, to check the level bubble, pick up your level, chose a wall or a bench that you think is level and do the following, place the level on it and if it the bubble level is in the centre then it is level, now you need to check that this bubble is really right; so, you need to make sure that you check this bubble against itself; in order to do this mark exactly where your level is; then turn your level around 180 degrees so that the end that was on the west side is now on the east side and the end on the east side is now on the west side, if the bubble reading is again in the centre as before your level is set right and you can use it.
-But if it is not then you might have to buy a new level, if you don’t know how to fix it and you don’t want to make costly mistakes.
+But if it is not then you might have to buy a new level.

-What we have written above is common knowledge to real tradesman, and any tradesman knows that spirit levels are perhaps the most important tool that they should have.
-Anyhow now that we have done that we can go back to work on our brick base.
+What we have written above is common knowledge to good tradesman.
+Anyhow now that we have done that, we can go back to work on our brick base.

 Getting ready to lay bricks

-As we have already said in our previous hubs, when you have to start building a house, the first thing that is necessary to do on a building site is to set up a profile, in order to make sure that the house is set where the house plan says it should be, therefore a profile should already be there and if it is not, then one should be erected prior to commencing to lay bricks.
-Now just to make things a bit easier let us assume that the profile are already in place, and also that there are no other previous works done on the house, therefore there is no set or fixed height of the finished brickwork take or leave one brick thickness.
+As we have said in our previous articles, when you have to start building a house, the first thing that is necessary to do on a building site is to set up a profile, in order to make sure that the house is set where the house plan says it should be, therefore, a profile must be there before you start laying bricks.
+Now to make things easier let us assume that the profile is already in place.

-So now let us explain the procedure when we start working on this brick base of the house; first of all, we bricklayers go to the profiles and tie the end of the brickies line where it says it should be, and this is the outside alignment of the house, then walk to the opposite side while unrolling the line and tie it again where it should be on the marked profile; here I need to point out to the DIY for the first time that the line must be stretched very tight, so that it stays in a straight line even if there is a wind blowing.
+So, let us explain the procedure when we start working on this brick base.
+First, we bricklayers go to the profiles and tie the end of the brickies line, on the outside alignment of the house, then walk to the opposite side while unrolling the line and tie it in the same position.
+Here I need to point out to the DIY for the first time that the line must be stretched very tight, so that it stays in a straight line even if there is a wind blowing.
 Now that we have set the first line, we are going to set another line right across the first line and where these two lines meet is the very first corner of the brick wall of the house.

 Now with a plump bob or a spirit level mark on to the foundation where the outside corner of the first brick is going to be laid, and you are ready to lay the first brick.
-Of course it is necessary to repeat this procedure for every corner of the house.
-It is also necessary or perhaps helpful when the foundation of the house is not level to mark all the steps, so that you know that the wall is exactly in the right place; you see to start laying bricks in the foundation is a very hard and demanding job for the bricklayers, let us just imagine that you have to lay bricks below where you are standing, and where you are standing is uneven ground and if you are unlucky it might even be wet.
-So if you can make everything easier by marking all the critical points it would help.
-This of course is only step one to ensure that the brick walls are going to be in the right place, and step two is about levels, so let us see how these two critical things could be done together.
+Of course, it is necessary to repeat this procedure for every corner of the house.
+It is also necessary or helpful when the foundation of the house is not level to mark all the steps, so that you know that the wall is exactly in the right place; you see to start laying bricks in the foundation is a very hard and demanding job for the bricklayers, let us imagine that you have to lay bricks below the level where you are standing, and where you are standing is uneven ground and if you are unlucky it might even be wet.
+So, if you can make everything easier by marking all the critical points it helps.
+This of course, is only step one to ensure that the brick walls are going to be in the right place, and step two is about levels, so, let us see how these two critical things can be done together.

 How to start the brickwork level

-Now that we have marked all the corners and everywhere else, so that we can start building this brick base on the right alignment we need to start also thinking about the levels; you see 99% of the bricks must be laid level and plumb, unless there is a specific reason for the walls to be leaning and this reason must be well understood, before we start laying bricks for this special sort of job and we have to say that this does not happen when we build houses.
+Now that we have marked all the corners, we can start building this brick base on the right alignment, but we need to think about the levels; you see 99% of the bricks must be laid level and plumb, unless there is a specific reason for the walls to be leaning, but this does not happen when we build houses.

-Anyhow, in order to start the brickwork level, we need to know if the two opposite corner are exactly level, and if not what is the difference between them, so that we will be able to start the brick walls at the right level.
+Anyhow, to start the brickwork level, we need to know if the two opposite corners are level, and if they are not, what is the difference between them, so that we can start the brick walls at the right level.
 With short walls it is enough to use the spirit level to do everything, but with longer walls we need to use other sophisticated levels.
-Therefore it is necessary to mark the levels on every corner, so that the difference is known to the bricklayers before he starts laying bricks, because most of the difference must be rectified well below ground level and if possible on the first course of bricks that we lay on the foundation.
+Therefore, it is necessary to mark the levels on every corner, so that the difference is known to the bricklayers before he starts laying bricks, because most of the difference must be rectified well below ground level and if possible on the first course of bricks that we lay on the foundation.

-Now the bricklayers have already so many tools to carry around including the mixer and wheelbarrows, therefore they try to avoid carrying expansive levels with themselves even when they know how to use them.
-So, some bricklayers use even today the water level, because it is most simple and cheap level, as it is only a clear hose filled up with water and it is very easy to use, all you have to do is to fill up this hose with clean water and at the same time make sure that there are no air bubbles in it and you have a very accurate level ready to use.
+Now the bricklayers have many tools to carry around including the mixer and wheelbarrows, therefore, they try to avoid carrying expansive levels with themselves even when they know how to use them.
+So, some bricklayers use even today the water level, because it is a simple and cheap level, as it is only a clear hose filled up with water and it is easy to use, all you have to do is to fill up this hose with clean water and at the same time make sure that there are no air bubbles in it and you have a very accurate level ready to use.

-Let us explain how the clear hose water level works, when you fill the hose up with water, make sure that there are no air bubbles left in it, if there are no bubbles, then the water in the two ends of the hose should always be level, whether they are beside each other (and this is the way to check it out if it is working properly) or when they are far apart.
-So if you mark the top of a brick on a corner that you have already built you can mark this same level on the other corner, and therefore you know that this two marked points are level; then, you should stretch a brickies line between these two points making sure that the line sits exactly on the mark that you have made; now all the level below this line can be worked out easily from the bricklayer, using a type measure or a gauge rod.
+Let us explain how the clear hose water level works, when you fill the hose up with water, make sure that there are no air bubbles left in it, if there are no bubbles, then the water in the two ends of the hose should always be level, whether they are beside each other, or when they are far apart.
+So, if you mark the top of a brick on a corner that you have already built you can mark this same level on the other corner, therefore, you know that this two marked points are level; then, you should stretch a brickies line between these two points making sure that the line sits exactly on the mark that you have made; now all the level below this line can be worked out easily from the bricklayer, using a type measure or a gauge rod.

 Explaining what is meant that there is a pig in it and how to make sure that everything is set right from the very beginning.
 To make 100% sure that everything is level and that there is no pig in the brickwork, it is necessary that you run a full course of bricks all around the building at the same level, if that can be done and there is no brick sticking out it is okay.
-I hope that I have explained it clear enough.
-Now let us see how this can be avoided when we are working on a sloping site and the foundations have several steps in it, because this is the most likely place that a mistake could be made.
+Now let us see how this can be avoided when we are working on a sloping site and the foundations have several steps in it, because this is the most likely place that a mistake can be made.